MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 - HoloLens 2
 ---

-# HoloLens 2 enterprise deployment and management overview
+# HoloLens 2 enterprise readiness overview

 This overview is intended to help IT professionals understand considerations for deploying and managing Microsoft HoloLens 2 devices within the enterprise.